 Section J requirements shall apply to any person performing solvent cleaning associated with surface coating of aerospace vehicles or components, including, but not limited to, use of wipe cleaning cloths, hand-held spray bottles, squirt bottles, aerosol products, and the cleaning of application equipment.
-The following requirements become effective [one year from the date of amended rule adoption] and are in addition to the general operating requirements specified in Section F.
+The following requirements become effective June 21, 2013 and are in addition to the general operating requirements specified in Section F.